 If you haven't already discussed question 8 above, read it now.
 How are you going to lean into singing Christ-exalting, Word-saturated songs this week?
-Come on Sundays/Wednesdays eager to worship God in song and ready to sing out loud for the sake of your own heart, for God's glory, and for the good of those around you.
+Come on Sunday eager to worship God in song and ready to sing out loud for the sake of your own heart, for God's glory, and for the good of those around you.

 As a Small Group, consider incorporating singing together as a regular practice to build each other up.
-If singing acapella seems too daunting, sing along with a CD or online video, or just listen as a group and discuss it afterwards.
+If singing acapella seems too daunting, sing along with a CD or online video, etc. (just make sure you can hear each other!).